preetham9817/DigitalTwinCloudPlatformforSmartCampusSustainabilityAnalytics_AWS_Cloud_Project_2026/references/README.md

 # References

-This directory contains the reference materials and citation documents used for the **Digital Twin Cloud Platform for Smart Campus Sustainability Analytics** project.
+This directory contains the reference materials used for the **Digital Twin Cloud Platform for Smart Campus Sustainability Analytics** project.

 ## Contents

 - IEEE Reference List

-Additional reference materials and supporting citations will be added as the project progresses.
+The reference list includes research papers, journal articles, conference publications, and other academic resources referenced throughout the project.